 About the CollegeThe University of Toledo (UT) is one of 13 state universities in Ohio that offers professional education programs.
-Since its modest beginnings 138 years ago, this open-enrollment institution has grown and matured, with many major milestones marking its evolution from a small, locally-supported college to a coedu-cational, state-assisted Carnegie Doctoral-Research Extensive metropolitan institution.
-The 2006 merger with the Medical University of Ohio further enhanced the University’s status as the third-largest public university operating budget in the state offering more than 230 undergraduate, graduate, and professional programs in 13 colleges, including nationally ranked programs in business, engineering, law, counselor education and occupational therapy.
+Since its modest beginnings 140 years ago, this open-enrollment institution has grown and matured, with many major milestones marking its evolution from a small, locally-supported college to a co-educational, state-assisted Carnegie Doctoral-Research Extensive metropolitan institution.
+The 2006 merger with the Medical University of Ohio further enhanced the University’s status as the third-largest public university operating budget in the state offering more than 230 undergraduate, graduate, and professional programs in 16 colleges, including nationally ranked programs in business, engineering, law, counselor education and occupational therapy.

 MISSION OF THE COLLEGE

 The mission of the Judith Herb College of Education is to prepare educators, instructional leaders, and scholars who are capable of constructing and sustaining effective learning environments through the development and practice of innovative educational theories and pedagogical approaches.

 TEACHER CANDIDATE OUTCOMES AND MEASURES USED TO EVALUATE OUTCOMES

 - Candidates’ ACT/SAT scores upon entering as first time full time freshmen OR professional education component.
 The average composite ACT score of the professional Education majors for the 2013-14 academic year is 22.4.

 - Praxis II scores/ACTFL: 2012-13 PRAXIS II / ACTFL pass rates of all completers is 99%.